Skip to main content

 </localfile>

-Specify <path> - the path to the file with audit logs.
-By default, the files are saved in the script folder in the events.txt file .
-You can change the name of the file, for this in the script folder in the file savers.py in the block class FileSaver change the value in the field self.filename.
+Specify <path> — the path to the audit log file.
+By default, files are saved to the script folder as events.txt.
+You can change the filename by updating the self.filename field in the class FileSaver block in the savers.py file.

-2. Add a new rule to Wazuh to display downloaded events.
-To do this, add an entry in /var/ossec/etc/rules/local_rules.xml:
+2. Add a new rule to Wazuh to display the uploaded events.
+To do this, add the following entry to the /var/ossec/etc/rules/local_rules.xml file:

 <group name="audit_logs">